What Is the Sombrero Galaxy? And Why Is It So Majestic?

 One of the facts we know about the universe is that it is expanding.
 But in the early 20th century, that was not yet known.

-In 1912, as Vesto Slipher was studying the Sombrero Galaxy, he realised it looked redder.
-And red colour means the light waves have less frequency and longer wavelengths.
+As Vesto Slipher was studying the Sombrero Galaxy in 1912, he realised it looked redder.
+In space, the red colour means the light waves have less frequency and longer wavelengths.
 Such a thing does not happen unless the light waves are stretched out.
 Light only stretches if its source is very distant and moving away.
 In that case, light is redshifted.

 Therefore, the red colour of the Sombrero Galaxy meant it was redshifted.
 This also meant it was too distant to lie within the Milky Way.
 That was not the only thing Slipher discovered.
 He also detected that the Sombrero Galaxy was going away from us at 1127 km/s.

-This redshift concept which proves astronomical objects are moving away from us, was the introduction to understanding how the universe is expanding.
+Interestingly, this redshift concept, which proves astronomical objects are moving away from us, was the introduction to understanding how the universe is expanding.

 Conclusion